Who owns the data

 • the health 2.0 company that harvested it?

 the notion of ownership is inadequate for health information.
 No one has an absolute right to destroy health information.
-But you can drive the car you own into a tree or into the ocean if you want to.
+But we all understand what it means to own an automobile: You can drive the car you own into a tree or into the ocean if you want to.
+No one has the right to do things like that a “master copy” of health information.

 All of the groups above have a complex series of rights and responsibilities relating to health information that should never be trivialized into ownership.